-After reading his book and experiencing the benefits of taking cold showers for a year myself, I realize Wim Hof is the real deal.
+After reading his book and experiencing the benefits of taking cold showers for a year, I realize Wim Hof is the real deal.
 Some of his YouTube videos are hilarious.
 His passion is obvious, and he knows his stuff.
-He is, indeed, a badass.

 He doesn’t keep his methods secret because he genuinely wants to help people.

 We have an opportunity every day to train and improve ourselves by taking cold showers, and doing so doesn’t add a single minute of time to the morning routine.